Ryan-L-UK/HeartOfWinter/Sources/Adventures/Adv 4.6.md

 As the characters approach the nearest farm, they find the surrounding fields overgrown and the plants rotting.
 Crows flit between perches on the fences, but there are no signs of people.

-Nearly all the houses have been sloppily painted with a large and muddy red X. The interiors of these farmhouses are utilitarian, featuring only a few rooms for sleeping and a small kitchen.
+Nearly all the houses have been sloppily painted with a large and muddy red _X_.
+The interiors of these farmhouses are utilitarian, featuring only a few rooms for sleeping and a small kitchen.
 No creatures are within, and the accumulation of dust makes it clear no one's disturbed the rooms for some time.
 Every farmhouse bears a sign that something's wrong.
 Roll on the Farmhouse Conditions table for each building to determine what.

 #### Farmhouse Conditions